 - Cream: The Ordinary Azelaic Acid Suspension 10%

 - Treatment: Finacea or Skinoren — available on prescription only

-Succinic Acid: Another form of dicarboxylic acid, succinic acid is the newest kid on the skin care block — recently thrust into the spotlight thanks to The Inkey List's new Succinic Acid Blemish treatment — although it's been used in medical circles for years.
-What is it and what makes it so great?
-Succinic acid is naturally found in amber and sugar cane and has been used for centuries in traditional medicine thanks to its antimicrobial properties.
-Recent studies have shown the ingredient to be a hero when it comes to its "skin re-conditioning and antioxidant properties", said Curry.
-"These factors could bring this ingredient up there with the likes of retinol and vitamin C." Unlike a lot of other acids, rather than targeting something specific, succinic acid has a broad, multitargeted efficacy, which basically means, it does a lot.
+Succinic Acid: Another form of dicarboxylic acid, succinic acid is the newest kid on the skin care block — recently thrust into the spotlight thanks to The Inkey List's new Succinic Acid Blemish treatment.
+Succinic acid is naturally found in amber and sugar cane and although research is very limited, it's said to have antimicrobial properties.
+Unlike a lot of other acids, rather than targeting something specific, succinic acid has a broad, multitargeted efficacy, which basically means, it does a lot.
 Its antimicrobial and anti-inflammatory properties make it great at reducing acne, excess oil-production, and fine lines — all whilst being gentle enough for more sensitive skin types.

 Dermatologist-Approved Succinic Acid Products:

 - Treatment: The Inkey List Succinic Acid Blemish Treatment

 - Moisturiser: Perricone MD Blemish Relief Calming Treatment and Hydrator